 If it's not 'strong' in every room after BT have done their best, including sending out an engineer to correctly position any mesh discs, customers get £100 bill credit.

-WiFi in Every Room is installed by engineers, so customers won't have to spend time going back and forth to get additional extenders and a final engineer visit if they can't get a WiFi signal in every room straight away.
+Premium WiFi is installed by engineers, so customers won't have to spend time going back and forth to get additional extenders and a final engineer visit if they can't get a WiFi signal in every room straight away.

-The add-on costs £10 per month and guarantees a minimum download speed of 10Mb in every room or customers will get a refund of three month's broadband subscription, plus the WiFi in Every Room add-on cancelled.
+The add-on costs around £6 per month but comes bundle in a package rather than as an add-on.
+It guarantees a minimum download speed of 35Mb in every room or customers will get a refund of three month's broadband subscription.

 TalkTalk Total Home WiFi

-TalkTalk offer the Total Home WiFi add-on to full fibre broadband customers.
+TalkTalk also offer the Total Home WiFi add-on to full fibre broadband customers.

 The add-on includes a second Amazon eero, which can be used with customer's existing eero to boost wireless coverage and speeds around a home.